Bena6/my-aws-restart-journey/VPC-project/README.md

 Search for VPC in the search bar.

-In the left navigation pane, select Your VPCs.
+In the left navigation pane, select VPCs.

-Click Create VPC.
+Click create VPC.

-Choose VPC Only option.
+Choose VPC only option.

 Set:

-Name tag: Bena VPC
+Name tag: Bena-VPC

 IPv4 CIDR block: 10.0.0.0/16

-Take a screenshot of your setup page.

-Click Create VPC.
+Click create VPC.
 VPC is ready!

 ### STEP 2.
 Create a Public Subnet

-In the VPC Dashboard, choose Subnets from the left menu.
+In the VPC dashboard, choose Subnets from the left menu.

-Click Create Subnet.
+Click create Subnet.

 Fill:

-VPC ID: XYZ VPC
+VPC ID: Bena-VPC

 Subnet name: Public 1